cn0047/stash/ed/arc/patterns.architectural/pattern.microservices.md

 * Use an **exponential backoff** algorithm retries requests exponentially, increasing the waiting time between retries up to a maximum backoff time.

+* Use separate Authentication & Authorization service for auth, which is connected with API-Gateway (or part of it).